Section VII: Procedures When Sexual Harassment Under Title IX Is Alleged

 - The exercise of rights protected under the First Amendment does not constitute retaliation prohibited under Section VII(M(1).

-- Charging an individual with a code of conduct violation for making a materially false statement in bad faith in the course of a complaint proceeding under this part does not constitute retaliation prohibited under Section VII(M)(1), provided, however, that a determination regarding responsibility, alone, is not sufficient to conclude that any party made a materially false statement in bad faith.
+- Charging an individual with a code of conduct violation for making a materially false statement in bad faith during a complaint proceeding under this part does not constitute retaliation prohibited under Section VII(M)(1), provided, however, that a determination regarding responsibility alone, is not sufficient to conclude that any party made a materially false statement in bad faith.